< Back

 **St Louis crowning Robert of Anjou.
 Main panel, 250 x 188.

-This huge and gorgeous altarpiece, which is signed across the spandrels of the predella but not dated, may have been painted in Naples in 1317, the year of Louis’s canonisation.
-It probably stood originally in the great Franciscan church of Santa Chiara, but is first recorded in San Lorenzo Maggiore.
+This huge and gorgeous altarpiece is signed across the spandrels of the predella but not dated.
+It may have been painted in Naples in 1317, the year of Louis’s canonisation.
+It is first recorded in San Lorenzo Maggiore, where it hung between two chapels, but this is unlikely to have been its original location.
+Santa Chiara, an Angevin foundation and the major Franciscan church in Naples, has a strong claim to have been the original site.
+The picture would have made a most unusual high altarpiece and it was probably placed in a side chapel (possibly the Cappella Sancti Lodovici, the nineth chapel on the right of the nave).
 It was transferred to the pinacoteca in 1921.
-The altarpiece is relatively well preserved for a picture of its age (though the surface is somewhat abraded and the precious gems and seed pearls that once adorned the panel have long since disappeared).
+It is relatively well preserved for a picture of its age.
+The surface is somewhat abraded, and the precious gems and seed pearls that once adorned the panel have long since disappeared.

 New York.
 Metropolitan Museum.